-When Fire Mode is activated, the display will show a status

-by the warning "Fire M Was Active".
-This message can only be reset by power-cycling the frequency converter supply.
-If, whilst the frequency converter is active in Fire Mode, a warranty-affecting alarm (see 24-09 FM Alarm Handling) should occur, display will show the warning "Fire M Limits Exceeded".
+Once Fire Mode is again deactivated, the status messages will disappear and the warning will be replaced by the warning "Fire M Was Active".
+This message can only be reset by power-cycling the adjustable frequency drive supply.
+If, while the adjustable frequency drive is active in Fire Mode, a warranty-affecting alarm (see 24-09 FM Alarm Handling) should occur, the display will show the warning "Fire M Limits Exceeded".

 Digital and relay outputs can be configured for the status messages "Fire Mode Active" and the warning "Fire M Was Active".
-See parameter group5-3\ and parameter group 5-4\.
+See parameter group5-3 and parameter group 5-4.